philrz/super/docs/tutorials/super-for-jq.md

 ```
 Ok, they're all records.
 Good, this should be easy!

-The Zed records were all originally JSON objects.
+The records were all originally JSON objects.
 Maybe we can just use "sample" to have a deeper look...
 ```
 super -Z -c 'over this | sample' prs.json
 ```

+{{% tip "Tip" %}}

-> Here we are using `-Z`, which is like `-z`, but instead of formatting each
+Here we are using `-Z`, which is like `-z`, but instead of formatting each
-> ZSON value on its own line, it pretty-prints the ZSON with vertical
+JSUP value on its own line, it pretty-prints with vertical
-> formatting like `jq` does for JSON.
+formatting like `jq` does for JSON.

+{{% /tip %}}

 Ugh, that output is still pretty big.
 It's not 10k lines but it's still
-more than 700 lines of pretty-printed ZSON.
+more than 700 lines of pretty-printed JSUP.

 Ok, maybe it's not so bad.
 Let's check how many shapes there are with `sample`...
 ```mdtest-command dir=docs/tutorials